Homotopy versus isotopy: spheres with duals in 4-manifolds: The Freedman--Quinn invariant

 \subsection{3--manifolds in 6--manifolds}

 Recall that for a smooth oriented 6--manifold $P^6$, the intersection and self-intersection invariants give maps

 The intersection invariant $\lambda_3$ can be computed geometrically by representing the two homotopy classes by transverse based maps $S^3 \to P$ and counting their intersection points with signs and group elements.
-Similarly, for the self-intersection invariant $\mu_3$ one represents the homotopy class by a generic map $a:S^3\imra P$ and counts self-intersections, again with signs and group elements:
+Similarly, for the self-intersection invariant $\mu_3$ one represents the homotopy class by a generic based map $a:S^3\imra P$ and counts transverse self-intersections, again with signs and group elements:

-using a whisker to $a$ from the basepoint of $P$.
 We note that in this dimension, switching the choice of sheets at a double point $p$ changes $g_p\in \pi_1P$ to $g_p^{-1}$ (as in dimension 4) but the signs change from $\e_p$ to $-\e_p$, explaining the relation $g+g^{-1} =0$ in the range of $\mu_3$ (as a opposed to $g-g^{-1} =0$ in the range of $\mu_2$ in dimension 4).
 The relation $1=0$ is important to make $\mu_3(a)$ only depend on the homotopy class of $a$ since a cusp homotopy introduces a double point with arbitrary sign and trivial group element (as in dimension 4).
+In this dimension we will not be using the ``tilde'' notation for this reduced self-intersection invariant in the interest of streamlining notation, and the relation $1=0$ will always be assumed in the target of $\mu_3$.
 Changing the whisker for $a$ changes $\mu_3(a)$ by a conjugation with the corresponding group element.
 The homotopy invariance of $\mu_3$ follows from the fact that a generic homotopy is isotopic to a sequence of cusps, finger moves and Whitney moves, none of which changes the invariant.

 Using the involution $\bar g:= g^{-1}$ on $\Z\pi_1P$, the ``quadratic form'' $(\lambda_3, \mu_3)$ satisfies the formulas